- In General informations

-The Borghese Gallery is easy to navigate as each room is dedicated to a different period.
+The Galleria Borghese is easy to navigate as each room is dedicated to a different period.

 On the ground floor you’ll find a collection of Bernini’s sculptures and Roman antiquities.
 Then on the first floor you can admire paintings from Titian, Raphael, Caravaggio and other masterminds.

 Conclusion on the Borghese Gallery hours and general informations

 The Galleria Borghese is definitely worth a visit, it’s one of the best art galleries in the world.
 But you’ll only get two hours to explore the gallery.
 So if you want to see all the best masterpieces and Borghese Gallery exhibitions, you’ll need to plan your visit in advance.

 Hopefully this general information about the Galleria Borghese has helped you plan your visit.
 Start your planning by booking tickets in advance.
 You can book tickets and Borghese Gallery tours online.